KnowThePepper

 Best NuMex Suave Orange Substitutes & Alternatives

-Our top pick: Holy Mole Pepper (700–800 SHU).
+Our top pick: Piquillo Pepper (500–1K SHU).
 The heat level is close enough for a direct swap in salsas, sauces, and stir-fries.
+Flavor leans sweet and smoky, so the taste will shift a bit - but the overall heat stays in the same range.

 How to Grow NuMex Suave Orange Peppers